 We now prove the theorem assuming Part (3).
 Let $\iota_1$ denote the involution fixing $N^m$, and let $\iota_2$ be any other non-trivial involution in $\Z_2^2$.
 By replacing $\iota_2$ by $\iota_1\iota_2$, if necessary, we may assume that the fixed-point set component $N'$ of $\iota_2$ either intersects transversely with $N$ or has the property that the codimension of $N\cap N'$ in $N'$ is one.

 In the former case, the \hyperref[CL]{Connectedness Lemma}, the \hyperref[PL]{Periodicity Lemma}, and Part (2) imply that $N'$ is homotopy equivalent to $S^m/\Z_l$ for some $l \geq 1$ or to $\CP^{\frac m 2}$.
 In the latter case, $N'$ is homotopy equivalent to a sphere or to a real projective space by the \hyperref[Codim1]{Codimension One Lemma}.
-The same conclusions hold for $M$ and $N$ by Proposition \ref{pro:purple} and the Connectedness Lemma, respectively, so the proof is complete. \end{proof}
+The same conclusions hold for $M$ and $N$ by Proposition \ref{pro:purple} and the \hyperref[CL]{Connectedness Lemma}, respectively, so the proof is complete. \end{proof}

-Note that with the hypotheses as in the \hyperref[codim2]{Codimension Two Lemma}, the \hyperref[CL]{Connectedness Lemma} only tells us that $N^m \subseteq M^{m+2}$ is $(m-1)$-connected.
-Moreover, when $N^m$ is, instead, a fixed-point set component of an isometric circle action, then the inclusion is $m$-connected and Part (2) of the \hyperref[codim2]{Codimension Two Lemma} holds.
+Note that with only the hypothesis that $N$ is a closed, totally geodesic submanifold of $M$, a closed, positively curved Riemannian manifold, the \hyperref[CL]{Connectedness Lemma} only tells us that $N^m \subseteq M^{m+2}$ is $(m-1)$-connected.
+When $N^m$ is additionally a fixed-point set component of an isometric circle action, then the inclusion is $m$-connected and Part (2) of the \hyperref[codim2]{Codimension Two Lemma} holds.
 Alternatively, in this case, one may apply the classification result of Grove and Searle \cite{GS} (see also Lemma 4.1 in \cite{AK20}).
-Using the estimates of Lemma \ref{lem:ECCshorten} and the \hyperref[codim2]{Codimension Two Lemma} we obtain the following corollary.